 The nausea, dizziness and vomiting caused by any form of transport are triggered by a confusion of messages received in the brain.
-Although you may be motionless in a seat, your senses tell you that you are actually moving.
+Although you may be sitting motionless in a seat, your senses tell you that you are actually moving.
 Contrary to common belief, the resulting nausea is not “all in the mind” and is experienced by children and adults alike.

-Early signs of motion sickness include quietness, headaches and lethargy, often followed by uncontrollable vomiting.
+Early signs of travel sickness include quietness, headaches and lethargy, often followed by uncontrollable vomiting.

-While anti-sickness drugs can have unwanted side effects - such as drowsiness - and may not be suitable for children or for some adults, there are other ways to help prevent motion sickness:
+- Anti-sickness drugs may have unwanted side-effects such as drowsiness and may not be suitable for children or for some adults.
+Yet there are other ways to help prevent nausea:

 - In cars or buses, sit at the front and always face the direction in which you are travelling.
 Don’t look out of side windows and focus on the horizon.